mefengl/vscode-i-dont-care-about-commit-message/README.md

 - Add option for simple `Conventional Commits` format ✅
 - i18n ✅
 - Add base tests
+- Ignore lock files if there are other file changes
 - Refine error handling

 ## Credits